Chandu00110/django-react-store/Backend/README.md

-Here’s an improved and professional version of your `README.md` file, designed for clarity, ease of use, and presentation.
-This version adds better markdown structure, clearer instructions, and a more polished tone suitable for public repositories or collaborative projects.

----

 # 🛒 Django React Store

 A full-stack e-commerce web application built with **Django** (backend) and **React** (frontend).
 The platform supports product management, JWT-based user authentication, secure Razorpay payments, and media uploads for product images.